 - This trailer has internal rain channels that will ensure against buckling or warping through rain collection from a heavy downpour.

-- This unit is on the slightly large side, which will make it more awkward to store in the garage.
+- This unit is on the slightly large side, which will make it more awkward to store in the garage and even trickier for access to clean.
 If saving space for your caravan is an issue, we would recommend opting for a smaller one.

 - Some users have reported that this trailer is not as manoeuvrable due to it’s heavier size.
 They also claim that it is more difficult to tow uphill with a smaller car.